Master’s students with specialisation Child and Adolescent Psychology

 Kids’Skills may seem a simple method; however, the implementation requires a new attitude, especially on the part of the expert!
-Students will work together with children at school or at home during this course.
+Students will work together with small groups of children at school or at home during this course.

 Mode of instruction

-Two plenary lectures, peer consultation and supervision sessions.
+Six plenary lectures, workgroups.
+The 16 workgroups in these course involve peer consultation and supervision